finos/FDC3/docs/api/spec.md

 ```

 ## Resolvers
 Intents functionality is dependent on resolver functionality to map the intent to a specific App.
 This will often require end-user input.
-Resolution can either be performed by the Desktop Agent (raising UI to pick the desired App for the intent) or by the app launching the intent - in which case the calling App will handle the resolution itself (using the findIntents API below) and then invoke an explicit Intent object.
+Resolution can either be performed by the Desktop Agent (raising UI to pick the desired App for the Intent, or both an Intent and App for a context) or by the app launching the intent - in which case the calling App will handle the resolution itself (using the findIntents API below) and then invoke an explicit Intent object.

 ## Context Channels